-Once your Parkbench platform is up and running, it’s time to start filling it with interviews and spotlights of local businesses and influencers.
-Not born with the skills necessary to conduct the perfect interview?
-Not to worry: Parkbench goes above and beyond to give you the skills and strategies needed to successfully create interview content that you will be proud of and your interview subjects will be excited to share.
+Once your Parkbench platform is up and running, it’s time to start filling it with interviews and highlighting local businesses and influencers.
+Nervous about conducting the perfect interview?
+Not to worry: Parkbench gives you the skills and strategies needed to successfully create interview content that your interview subjects will be excited to share.

 Here’s a great example of an interview Parkbench agent Adam McDowell of Berkshire Hathaway HomeServices in Chicago did with Rita Alviar, an owner of a local yoga studio:

-Once you’ve got your platform up and running and have some fantastic interview content with influencers in your community, it’s time to get the word out about it.
-Share your content on social media, share it with your email list, and share it with anyone who might get value from learning about your interviewee and their place in your community.
+Once you’ve got your platform up and running and have some solid interview content with influencers in your community, it’s time to get the word out.
+Share your content on social media, with your email list, and with anyone who might get value from learning about your interviewee and their place in your community.

-In turn, encourage your interview subject to share the content too.
-The more people they can get to their spotlight, the better for their business (and the better for yours!).
+Encourage your interview subject to share the content too.
+The more people who see this content, the better for their business and the better for yours.

 4. Follow Up With Your Influencers, Leads & Prospects

-Though every agent is different when it comes to their follow-up approach, there are a few can’t-miss techniques that will ensure you don’t miss any opportunities:
+Though every agent is different when it comes to their follow-up approach, here are a few techniques that will ensure you leverage all opportunities:

-- Referral leads: If your influencers have passed you referral leads, make sure you’ve got regular, weekly communication set up with them to meet all their needs.
-Email drips and property alerts are a great way to do this, as are sending (or scheduling through your customer relationship management (CRM) software) regular text messages to keep in touch and be ready when they are ready to move forward with a purchase or sale.
+- Referral leads: If your influencers have passed along your referral leads, make sure you’ve got regular, weekly communication set up with them to meet all their needs.
+Email drips and property alerts are a great way to do this, as are sending regular text messages to keep in touch.
+Be available and be ready when they are ready to move forward with a purchase or sale.

 Why Parkbench Makes Sense for Your Business

-Now that you know what Parkbench is and how it works, let’s look at some reasons why it can help you generate a steady stream of leads and referrals quickly.
+Now that you know what Parkbench is and how it works, let’s look at some reasons it can help you quickly generate a steady stream of leads and referrals.

-For the majority of agents, Parkbench costs between $3,500 and $6,500 a year.
-The cost is determined by two factors: the population of the community you’re serving, and the average sale price of a home in your area.
-The higher the medium home value or population, the higher the cost of the platform is.
+For the majority of agents, Parkbench costs between $3,500 and $6,500 a year and is commensurate with the population of the community you’re serving and the average sale price of a home in your area.

 Ashley Colgate, Greeley, CO (Greeley Real Estate Services)